Lancia Flaminia: Development

 The Flaminia's chassis was a development of the Aurelia's, but was significantly upgraded.
 The front suspension was changed to a more conventional configuration with double wishbones, coil springs, telescopic shock absorbers, and an anti-roll bar.
 The rear suspension retained the De Dion setup, with a transaxle mounted at the rear as in the Aurelia.
 The first Berlina was available with drum brakes or disc brakes, all other models used disc brakes only.
 They benefitted from the Pirelli Cinturato 165H400 CA67radial tyre technology.

 The original two bodies of the Flaminia were developed by Italian automobile design house Pinin Farina and modelled after two Aurelia-based motor show specials also developed by the same, named Florida.
 The Florida I, presented at the 1955 Turin Auto Show, was a saloon with rear suicide doors.
 The Florida II, presented a year later at the Salon International de l'Auto in Geneva, was a 2-door coupé, and became Battista Farina's personal car of choice.
 The production version of the Flaminia debuted in 1957.

+The car was designed by Battista Farina, which later also used this design as the basis for the BMC Farina models, which included the Austin Westminster, the most similarly sized BMC car to the Lancia Flaminia.